lachstr/physics_animations/_posts/2020-04-08-airplane-boarding-simulation.md

 ```
 ![plane_hist]({{ site.baseurl }}/jupyter/plane-hist.png)

-Curiously, we do note that the 10 seat plane has a slightly lower probability than the others.
+Curiously, we do note that the 10 seat plane has a lower probability than the others.
 Not so obvious?
 We can plot the mean probability as a function of plane size.

 ```python
 for plane_size in plane_sizes: